wrapl/minilang/docs/library/array.rst

       Sets the values in :mini:`A` to those in :mini:`B`,  broadcasting as necessary.
 The shape of :mini:`B` must match the last dimensions of :mini:`A`.

-:mini:`type array::mutable::complex < array::complex, array::mutable`
+:mini:`type array::mutable::complex < (mlarraycomplex, MLArrayMutable`
    Base type for arrays of complex numbers.